 In her revision, Jane expanded Chapter 10 of Volume 2 into two chapters, and made the original Chapter 11 into Chapter 12 of the finished novel.

-The original draft of the last two chapters of Persuasion is the only part of a manuscript of Jane Austen’s that has survived.
-It was on show in 2017 for Jane Austen 200, and I was lucky enough to read from her novel.
+The original draft of the last two chapters of Persuasion is the only part of a manuscript of Jane Austen’s that has survived, and you can read the original manuscript in Jane Austen, A Portrait in Prayer.

 Publication

-Northanger Abbey and Persuasion were published by John Murray in December 1817.
-For the first time the biographical notice, written by Jane’s brother Henry, named Jane Austen as the author.
-Her family kept the copyright.
+Northanger Abbey and Persuasion were published by John Murray in December 1817, with the title page of January 1818.
+For the first time the biographical notice, written by Jane’s brother Henry, named Jane Austen as the author – although she never got to see it.

-The first edition of around 1750 copies sold quickly, and the total profits were estimated to be around £500 at that time.
+The first edition of around 1750 copies sold quickly, and the total profits were estimated to make around £500 for Cassandra at that time.

 Persuasion in film

-For fans of Jane Austen, Persuasion is Jane’s most mature novel.
+For fans of Jane Austen, Persuasion is Jane’s most mature novel and is quite a sad story.
 Anne is like all of her heroines, poor and unprotected, cultivating the theme that is so particular to Jane Austen, the style that Sir Walter Scott describes as “renders ordinary commonplace things and characters interesting.”

-Read the last two chapters of Persuasion can be found at the London British Library.
+Read the last two chapters of Persuasion online at the London British Library